AngelaChong38/Angela-Chong-MySQL/README.md

 The final project, project 5, Employee data, is probably the most used SQL queries out there.
 In this project, I created 5 tables.
 Query are used to find average salary per department, who is the newest/oldest employee, average salary in the company by gender, % of male/female employees who makes above average to ensure equality, and ranking employees by salaries within a certain salary bracket.

+The projects use general SQL commands such as JOIN, COUNT, MAX, SUM, GROUP, LIMIT, CASE, ORDER,and TIMEDIFF.
+It also uses advance SQL code using procedures, ctes, and window functions.